 Data Protection

-Data protection settings control encryption and decryption for authentication cookies and antiforgery tokens.
+Data protection settings control encryption and decryption for authentication cookies, antiforgery tokens, and application-level column encryption via the encrypt/decrypt annotations.

 Overview